Komal-Mandal/Text_Summarization_Using_huggingface/README.md

-# 🔄 Dialogue Summarization using Pegasus
+# 🔄 Dialogue Summarization using huggingface

 # 🔖 Overview